david-schmidt/adt/website/trunk/htdocs/WEB-INF/data/smarty/templates/index.markdown

 [Telecom-1](http://home.swbell.net/rubywand/Csa2T1TCOM.html) page and feel free to ask questions on the newsgroup.

-The ADT\_2006 distribution allows running ADT under Windows or from the MS-DOS prompt.
+This ADT distribution allows running ADT under Windows or from the MS-DOS prompt.
 To start the Win32 version, double-click `adt.exe` or run it from a Command Prompt.